Sagnik004/acedemind-100-days-code/README.md

 ## Section-20: Handling dynamic routes, error page etc.

 This section enhances the project from section-19 to add dynamic routes and error page.

+## Section-24: Using MySQL in NodeJS and Express websites

+This section integrates MySQL DB with a NodeJS and Express app.